tonyCwei/JoJos-Doom-Adventure/README.md

 ### Perfect Dodge System
 The game features a *Perfect Dodge* system where the player can slow down time if they dodge an enemy attack (either melee or ranged) in the last second.
-During a perfect dodge, time will slow around the player, allowing them to take more actions.
+During a perfect dodge, the environment will shift to black and white, and time will slow around the player, allowing them to take more actions.
 While time slows for the enemies and environment, the player themselves remain unaffected by the time slowdown.

 Melee Attack Perfect Dodge: